What to do

 The collection of the Minoan antiquities in the Archaeological Museum of Heraklion is the largest in the world and the museum is considered the main Museum of Minoan civilization.
 It is classified as one of the largest and most remarkable museums in Greece and one of the most important in Europe

 The Greek dances and music first appeared in Crete, where it is said that the mother of the Gods, Rhea, taught them to the Curetes (Cretan tribe).
-The most famous Cretan dance was the pyrrhic (the generalised name “pyrrhic” characterized all martial dances of antiquity).
+The most famous Cretan dance was the pyrrhic (the generalized name “pyrrhic” characterized all martial dances of antiquity).
 Today the Cretan dances, famous throughout Greece, constitute echoes of the dances of the Curetes or pyrrhic!
 Don’s miss the chance to attend a Cretan festival in a nearby village !

 Crete is connected with several scheduled and charter flights during the summer months with major European airports.
 There are also daily flights from Athens by Aegean Airlines.

 Crete can be reached from the two Athens ports (Piraeus and Rafina) especially in the summer when ferry companies add to their scheduled journeys; Modern high-speed catamarans offering several classes of service are operated by Hellenic Seaways (www.hellenicseaways.gr) and Sea Jets (www.seajets.gr) and are twice as fast if you wish to travel by boat.
-The trip lasts little approx 5.5 hrs.
+The trip lasts little approximately 5.5 hrs.

 The helicopter ride from Athens to Crete lasts around 60 minutes; an enjoyable ride over the magic of the Aegean.